fentonfentonfenton/argocd-previews/README.md

-# Sample Code For Preview Environments With Argo CD
+# Sample Code For Preview Environments With Argo CD, from a Helm repository
 # Based heavily on
 * [Environments Based On Pull Requests (PRs): Using Argo CD To Apply GitOps Principles On Previews](https://youtu.be/cpAaI8p4R60)

 # Demo

+Retrieve the latest version of a chart from a chart repo and then deploy a slightly different version of it for fun.

 # Making this work